jchen1981/TDFDR/README.md

 ```

 ### Reproducibility
 All the codes to reproduce the results in the manuscript are contained in 'Simulation' and 'RealData' folders.
+Due to file limit on github, we provide a dropbox link to download the relevant data.